dialglex/platformerGame/ideas.md

 ## random things:
 * choosing your eye color will cause other things to change such as the color of teleporter lasers
+* sound cues for the duration of invincibility

 ## sprites:
 * 2 main shades per color in a sprite (not including outlines or antialiasing, outlines can be used as a shade as well)